Only euro 52.00

-Roma Pass 72 Hours, which is sponsored by Rome City Council and the Ministry for the Arts and Cultural Activities and Tourism, in collaboration with ATAC, the public transport company, is the capital’s special tourist-cultural card that enables both tourists and interested local residents, the opportunity to benefit from various discounts and services that make it easier and cheaper to enjoy the splendours of Rome.
+Roma Pass 72 Hours, which is sponsored by Rome City Council and the Ministry for the Arts and Cultural Activities, in collaboration with ATAC, the public transport company, is the capital’s special tourist-cultural card that allows tourists to access a variety of discounts and services that make it easier and cheaper to enjoy the beauty of Rome.

-Free entry to the first 2 visited museums and / or archaeological sites of your choice.
+Free entry to the first 2 visited museums and / or archaeological sites and / or experience of your choice.
 Free admission includes the exhibition held in the museum.

-Concessionary ticket to all other museums and / or archaeological sites visited thereafter.
+Reduced ticket to all other museums and / or archaeological sites and / or experience visited thereafter.
 The concessionary ticket includes the exhibition held in the museum.

 In the kit:

-The Roma Pass 72 Hours card: the card used to visit museums / archaeological sites and on the public transport system as described above.
+The Roma Pass 72 Hours card: the card used to visit museums / archaeological sites / experience and on the public transport system as described above.